frintjs/frint.js.org/site/content/docs/faq/README.md

 });
 ```

-Since we have our own higher-order componentn (HoC) coming from `frint-react`, you are stream the state from your Redux store and also dispatch actions like this:
+Since we have our own higher-order component (HoC) coming from `frint-react`, you stream the state from your Redux store and also dispatch actions like this:

 ```js
 import React from 'react';